nicksardo/2048/README.md

-2048
+F# 2048
 ====

-F# implementation of 2048 for bot testing
+Fsharp implementation of 2048 for bot testing